stevepurdie/saap-docs/content/legal-documents/gtc.md

     1. STAKATER has the right to transfer rights and obligations under this Agreement in whole or in part to third parties.
 The transfer of rights and obligations under this Agreement by the Customer to third parties requires the written consent of STAKATER.

     1. STAKATER reserves the right to modify these General Terms and Conditions (GTC) at any time and shall inform the Customer for such changes in a suitable manner.
-Any amendments or supplements to these GTC shall become an integral part of the Agreement if the Customer does not object within 30 days of becoming aware of the amended provisions.
+Any amendments or supplements to these GTC shall become an integral part of the Agreement if the Customer does not object within thirty (30) days of becoming aware of the amended provisions.

     1. Should one or more provisions of these GTC or the remaining Agreement be or become invalid, ineffective or void, this provision shall be replaced by a valid and effective provision that comes closest to the meaning of the original provision and corresponds to the economic balance of the Parties.

+1. **Disputes**

-    1. The present Agreement and all disputes arising from it are subject exclusively to Swedish law, unless otherwise agreed.
+    1. This Agreement is subject to Swedish law, and the territorial legal bindings of the Customers registered head offices.
+    1. In the event that the Customer believes STAKATER to be in breach of this Agreement ("Dispute"), the aggreived Party shall notify STAKATER or its legal representative of the alleged breach or violation, and the Parties shall attempt in good faith to resolve or clarify the Dispute.
+    1. In the event that both Parties are unable to cooperatively resolve the Dispute, they shall attempt, in good faith, to mediate the matter in a mutually acceptable location (“Arbritration”), engaging the services of a mediator familiar with subject matter at issue and acceptable to both Parties.
+    1. The requirement of Arbritration shall be deemed satisfied if the filing Party proposed a qualified mediator and offered to make itself reasonably available during the sixty (60) calendar days following Notice, but Mediation did not take place or conclude within such 60-day period.
+    1. The requirement of Mediation and Negotiation may be waived upon mutual written consent of the Parties.
+Further, notwithstanding the foregoing, either Party may seek injunctive relief against a Party related to the acts or omissions of such Party that breach this Agreement and cause or are likely to cause irreparable harm to the other Party, without the requirement of Mediation or Negotiation.